strimzi/strimzi-kafka-operator/design/manual-authn-and-authz/AUTHORIZATION.md

 _Note: This guide expects that Authentication was set up as describe in the [AUTHENTICATION.md](AUTHENTICATION.md) guide_

+**This document describes a temporary workaround for handling Authorization manually.**
+**The long term plan for Strimzi is to have custom resources to define ACL rules for Authorization.**
+**Until this is available, this temporary workaround will be available.**
+**There is no long term commitment to support this workaround.**
+**After the final implementation of the operator for Authorization is implemented, this workaround will be disabled and and it will not be possible to use it any more.**

 ## Enabling Authorization in the Kafka

 Authorization has to be enabled in Kafka brokers.